fairen-group/mof-biocompatibility/README.md

 directory = 'directory_path/' # add the path to your directory
 ```
 ## Getting Started
-The code provided is readily implementable - the only change required in most cases is putting in the correct path to the directory where the data is stored.
-Note: problems may arise due to conflicts between dependencies.
+The code provided is readily implementable - the only change required in most cases is putting in the correct path to the directory where the data is stored. **Note:** *problems may arise due to conflicts between dependencies.*

 Alternatively, if you have less expertise in code, and simply want to use the model to quickly identify the potential toxicity of linkers you are interested in - you can download and use the Jupyter Notebook provided.
-The ZIP file also contains the dataset on which the best performing model was trained on.
-Note: This is for the i.p. route of administration
+The ZIP file also contains the dataset on which the best performing model was trained on. **Note:** *This is for the i.p. route of administration.*

+## Data

 ## Contributing
 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.